 Perimenopause isn't a result of ageing, it's part of our hormonal lifecycle in the same way puberty is a natural transition.
 Menopause is a natural reproductive process that allows us to take a rest from menstruation and child bearing after many years of periods.

-Actions to take for a gentle transition to menopause
+Actions for a NATURAL transition to menopause

 Well done!
 You've made it all the way to the end of this guide!
 I just want to leave you with a bit of a summary and a few points to remember so you can take action for a happier perimenopause: